FilippoPaganelli/CruciApp/README.md

 # CruciApp

-### This is a Flutter project for a cross-platform app for solving crosswords.
+### This is a Flutter project: a cross-platform app for solving crosswords.

 At the moment, the HomePage just renders a list of tiles, each showing information about a crossword (its number, title, description, language and *soon* its dimensions).
 Here's a snapshot of the current working prototype: